Appendix C. Whole Disk Images

 openstack overcloud image build command:

-- This is the custom configuration file containing the new disk size from Section C.3.2, “Modifying the Image Size”.
+/home/stack/overcloud-hardened-images-custom.yaml custom configuration file contains the new disk size from Section C.3.2, “Modifying the Image Size”.
 If you are not using a different custom disk size, use the original

 C.5.
 Uploading a Security Hardened Whole Disk Image